The Marijuana Control, Legalization and Revenue Act of 2016

 (a) All revenues derived from any excise tax imposed by the Legislature pursuant to this section, with the exception of payment of refunds and reasonable and necessary administration and collection expenses, shall be deposited in the Public Benefit Fund, which is hereby created in the State Treasury, and shall be subject to annual appropriation to the State Controller for allocation in accordance with the following formula:

-(1) Forty percent (40%) for colleges or universities of the state higher education system, as defined in Section 100850 of the Education Code;
+(1) Ten percent (10%) for colleges or universities of the state higher education system, as defined in Section 100850 of the Education Code;

-(5) $7.5 million, adjusted biennially for changes in the Consumer Price Index, or twenty percent (20%), whichever is less, for operations of the Cannabis Control Commission.
+(9) $7.5 million, adjusted biennially for changes in the Consumer Price Index, or twenty percent (20%), whichever is less, for operations of the Cannabis Control Commission; and

-(c) Not less than sixty-seven percent (67%) of the aggregate expenditures in categories (a)(1) through (a)(4) shall be appropriated to counties, cities, cities and counties, and special districts.
+(c) Not less than sixty-seven percent (67%) of the aggregate expenditures in categories (a)(1) through (a)(9) shall be appropriated to counties, cities, cities and counties, and special districts.

 (d) With the exception of the Cannabis Control Commission, the precise recipients of the revenue in the Public Benefit Fund each fiscal year shall be determined by the Governor and the Legislature during the budget process.